0-monty-0/SOC-Automation-Home-Lab/README.md

 ## Lab Setup

-The lab environment was built using virtual machines and cloud infrastructure.
+The lab environment was built using a virtual machine and cloud infrastructure.

 ### Key Setup Steps
 1. Created a virtualized environment and deployed a Windows 11 endpoint.